Table of Contents

 The Bayliss effect describes the mechanism by which vessels keep organ blood supply constant, even when arterial blood pressure is fluctuating.
-For this, mechano-sensitive cation canals are situated in the wall of the vessel.
+For this, mechanosensitive cation channels are situated in the wall of the vessel.
 They open as soon as they register increased blood pressure.
-This makes Ca2+-ions flow into the smooth muscles, where they bind with calmodulin.
+This makes Ca2+ ions flow into the smooth muscles, where they bind with calmodulin.
 This complex activates the myosin light-chain kinase, which in turn activates myosin via phosphorylation.
 Myosin can now interact with actin and reactive vasoconstriction takes place.
-It prevents the organ from being supplied with too much blood at high arterial blood pressure.
+This prevents the organ from being supplied with too much blood at high arterial blood pressure.

 Pathophysiology of Blood Circulation

-Arteriosclerosis is the narrowing of blood vessels due to accumulation of plaques and other depositions.
-Risk factors for this disease are old age, male gender, but also inactivity, smoking, obesity, high cholesterol, and high blood pressure.
-In its initial stages, arteriosclerosis does not show any symptoms, but it can lead to other diseases like myocardial infarction or stroke, the destruction of myocardial or brain tissue due to impairment of blood circulation.
-Treatment consists of a change in nutrition, more activity, coagulation inhibitors, surgical vessel widening, or bypasses.
+Arteriosclerosis is the narrowing of blood vessels due to the accumulation of plaques and other depositions.
+Risk factors for this disease are old age and male gender as well as inactivity, smoking, obesity, high cholesterol, and high blood pressure.
+In its initial stages, arteriosclerosis does not show any symptoms, but it can lead to other diseases like myocardial infarction or stroke, damage to myocardial or brain tissue due to impairment of blood circulation.
+Treatment may include changes in diet, increased physical activity, coagulation inhibitors, surgical vessel widening, or bypasses.

 Varicosities/ Varicose Veins

-Varicosities form due to an innate weakness of connective tissue.
-They are enlarged veins, which are most commonly noticed at the lower limbs.
-During longer periods of sitting or standing, the blood is not sufficiently pumped towards the heart by the muscle pump and it accumulates in the legs.
+Varicosities form due to the innate weakness of connective tissue.
+They are enlarged veins, which are most commonly noticed in the lower limbs.
+During longer periods of sitting or standing, the blood is not sufficiently pumped towards the heart by the skeletal muscle pump and it accumulates in the legs.
 This results in stretching of the veins.

-A blood clot can form in a vessel and occlude it or detach and migrate (in which case it is called embolus), and then obstruct a distal vessel.
-Venous thrombosis more frequently results in lung embolism, while arterial thrombosis normally leads to heart or brain infarction.
-In order to prevent thrombosis, coagulation inhibitors are prescribed and immobile patients have to wear compression stockings .
+A blood clot that forms in a vessel can also detach and migrate (in which case it is called an embolus), and then obstruct a distal vessel.
+Venous thrombosis more frequently results in a pulmonary embolism, while arterial thrombosis normally leads to myocardial infarction or stroke.
+To prevent thrombosis, coagulation inhibitors are prescribed, and immobile patients have to wear compression stockings.

-Shock symptoms include a drop in blood pressure, cold sweat, pale skin, and sensation of thirst, mental confusion.
-The shock has to be treated immediately and appropriately.
+Shock symptoms include a drop in blood pressure, cold sweat, pale skin, a sensation of thirst, and mental confusion.
+Shock must be treated immediately and appropriately.
 A dose of fresh plasma or iso-osmolar infusions are treatment options for hypovolemic shock.
-Also, bleeding must be stopped.
+Also, the bleeding must be stopped.
 Cardiogenic shock is counteracted by elevation of the torso.
-Additionally, the performance of the heart should be increased with medications and, if the left heart is failing and water accumulates in the lungs making breathing difficult artificial respiration should be initiated.
+Additionally, the performance of the heart should be increased with medications.
+If the left heart is failing and water accumulates in the lungs, making breathing difficult, artificial respiration should be initiated.
 Furthermore, the exact cause for shock should be diagnosed and treated as rapidly as possible.

 Nearly 70% of patients with septic shock die.
-Transfusion of blood products and artificial respiration are supposed to keep the cardiovascular parameters in the physiological range.
+Transfusion of blood products and artificial respiration are used to keep the cardiovascular parameters in the normal physiological range.
 Histamine antagonists, adrenaline, and prednisolone are used in the treatment of anaphylactic shock.

 Fetal Blood Circulation